FLUID: Training-Free Face De-identification via Latent Identity Substitution: Results

-To evaluate the individual contribution of the proposed reagent loss components, we conduct an ablation study, summarized in Table~\ref{tab:ablation} and Figure~\ref{fig:ablation}.
-Removing $\mathcal{L}_{\text{ID}}$ severely compromises identity suppression, underscoring its critical role in effective de-identification.
-Excluding $\mathcal{L}_{\text{att}}$ leads to significant semantic drift, particularly altering key attributes such as gender and facial expression, thereby violating attribute preservation.
-When $\mathcal{L}_{\text{mask}}$ is omitted, we observe increased background artifacts and reduced visual realism, despite slight improvements in some numerical scores, highlighting a trade-off between perceived quality and structural integrity.
+To evaluate the individual contribution of the proposed reagent loss components, we conduct an ablation study, where we show qualitative examples in Figure~\ref{fig:ablation}.
+Removing $\mathcal{L}_{\text{ID}}$ removes the objective to displace the original identity, thereby obviously leading to mere reconstruction with trivial changes.
+Excluding $\mathcal{L}_{\text{att}}$ leads to significant semantic drift, particularly altering key attributes such as gender (top two rows) and facial expression (last row), violating attribute preservation.
+Other attributes were also discovered to be shifting, such as in the third row where the result without $\mathcal{L}_{\text{att}}$ attempted to add a hat on top of the face.
+When $\mathcal{L}_{\text{mask}}$ is omitted, we observe varying levels of background artifacts and reduced visual realism.
+For example, the first and last rows introduce severe artifacts on the background and neck, respectively, while the second and third rows display examples of small portion artifacts on the bottom left region of the images.